-Since January, many Texas residents have seen an uptick in aggressive squirrel behavior, with one Houston neighborhood sending two mothers to the hospital for stitches.
+Squirrels are usually running around neighbourhoods year round and although in colder weather they slow down, you will still spot them.
+Squirrels tend to keep to themselves and stay busy gathering food and finding hiding spots but there have been occasions where they can be aggressive.
 While it is easy enough to laugh at the thought of an imaginary squirrel attack, the reality can be intimidating for some.
-Squirrel removal in Houston is necessary to ensure the safety of families, especially when the animals no longer respect boundaries.
+Professional squirrel removal in Oshawa is necessary to ensure the safety of families, especially when the animal no longer respects boundaries.
 The best way to stay safe is to avoid the causes of attacks and to protect yourself from potential risks.

 Reasons Why Squirrels May Attack

 Typically, squirrels are docile animals and not prone to attack people.
 Many find comfort in watching the antics of these small animals and do not wish them any harm.
 Unfortunately, wild animals do not understand a person’s intentions and will react more with instinct and perception.
 While you may not think of yourself as a threat, a squirrel may perceive that danger is imminent, leading to an altercation.
 Thankfully, these current attacks are rare, but when they happen, it is for one of three reasons:

 People love to feed wild animals, but it is not a wise practice.
 In order to survive, wildlife needs to understand how to hunt and forage for food, and by feeding animals, you make them dependent on you.
 Unfortunately, that dependency can eventually lead to aggression if you do not feed them consistently.
 The animal may attack because it wants food, and you have nothing to offer.